robertdpowell/tweetsinwelsh/_blog/2020-06-27-In at the deep end.md

 <br>
 <br>

-Click here for all Tweets translated so far [TWEETS](https://tweetsinwelsh.com/)

-Click here for the vocabulary list [VOCAB](https://tweetsinwelsh.com/words/)

 <br>

 If this website helps you with your learning journey or if you have any feedback, please email me at **tweetsinwelsh@gmail.com**